U.S. oil state senators to talk crude markets with Saudi officials Saturday-source

 The senators' legislation faces an uncertain future as Senator James Inhofe, a senior Republican from oil-producing Oklahoma, has said he prefers to pressure Saudi Arabia and Russia by pushing the Department of Commerce to investigate whether they are excessively dumping oil onto global markets.
 In addition, the U.S. Congress is not in session until at least April 20 and possibly longer due to the coronavirus outbreak, making quick action on the bill unlikely.

 Threatening the defense relationship with Saudi Arabia, which is vulnerable to attacks from arch rival Iran without U.S. protection, has given the two senators an outsized role in Washington's campaign to boost oil output.
-Cramer, from oil-rich North Dakota, advised President Donald Trump on energy during his 2016 campaign, and Sullivan is from Alaska, another crude producer.
+Cramer is from North Dakota, which produces 1.4 million barrels of oil per day, second-most among U.S. states behind Texas.
+Sullivan is from Alaska, which produces about 480,000 bpd.

 U.S. oil prices fell more than 9% to $23.63 a barrel on Tuesday on swelling crude supplies and weak fuel demand due to the economic effect of measures to control the coronavirus.
 The drop threatens heavily-leveraged U.S. oil companies with bankruptcies and layoffs.
 Trump has said he expects Saudi Arabia and Russia to take part in an output cut of 10 million to 15 million barrels per day from global markets.
 He also said U.S. producers have already cut production automatically as prices have dropped.